-To qualify for aid from this fund, students must meet the prevailing University requirements of eligibility to receive financial aid and be an undergraduate or graduate student enrolled in good standing in a program of study associated with Lipscomb Online.
+To qualify for aid from this fund, students must file the FAFSA, meet the prevailing University requirements of eligibility to receive financial aid, and be an undergraduate or graduate student enrolled in good standing in a program of study associated with Lipscomb Online.
 Preference is given to students who exemplify a spirit of persistence and service to others.